Who said that B2C newsletters are only promotional? Ecommerce companies send out business emails also.

-This email is to notify the customer that his or her monthly report is available.
+This business newsletter example is to notify the customer that his or her monthly report is available.

 Probably, 90% of the emails people receive from their banks are the event-triggered emails.
 But sometimes they receive promotional or informative newsletters when the banks release new features or announce new possibilities.

 Their feature in common: brand colors and colorful design.
 I can’t stand boring emails written in just black and white.
-Add a bright footer or header to enliven your business emails.
+They add a bright footer or header to enliven their business emails.

-And please pay close attention to the separate block with useful for the customers information.
+And please pay close attention to the separate block with useful for customers information.

 The Financial Company